scikit-rf/scikit-rf-web/about.rst

     :height: 200

 **scikit-rf** was born in the `University of Virginia's <http://www.virginia.edu>`_ millimeter wave research lab in 2009, to provide functionality that was not available commercially.
-It was originally called mwavepy, but was re-branded a `scikit <http://www.scikits.appspot.com/>`_ to emphasize its relationship to the scientific python community.  **scikit-rf** is licensed under the :doc:`BSD License <license>` and is currently being developed by a group of volunteers  `on Github <https://github.com/scikit-rf/scikit-rf/graphs/contributors>`_ .
+It was originally called mwavepy, but was re-branded a `scikit <http://www.scikits.appspot.com/>`_ to emphasize its relationship to the scientific python community.  **scikit-rf** is licensed under the :doc:`BSD License <license>` and is currently being actively developed by a group of volunteers  `on Github <https://github.com/scikit-rf/scikit-rf/graphs/contributors>`_ .

 Motivation
 ~~~~~~~~~~~